tera-arise/arise/README.md

 With this setup, and assuming you have PostgreSQL listening locally, you should now be able to successfully do `dotnet run --project src/server/daemon`.

+For development purposes, you may wish to make the entire history of the submodules available by running `git submodule foreach git fetch --unshallow`.

 ## Vendoring

 In order to deploy TERA Arise in non-development scenarios, it is necessary to